 "That's what I like about you," Kira said.

 Dax turned back to Kira, saw Odo walking down the promenade.
-Hmmm, she thought.
 Odo.
 Odo and Kira?
 They were friends sure.
 But more maybe?
-She looked at Kira, saw that she had turned away.
+She looked at Kira and saw that she'd turned away.

 "What was it you liked about Shakaar?"